networknt/light-doc/content/en/service/oauth/service/signing.md

 * Token

-The signing endpoint is part of the token service which is responsible for issuing JWT token in the light-oauth2.
-Unlike JWT for security, the JWT for secure info exchange has a flexible structure to meet the different requirement from a different organization.
+The signing endpoint is part of the token service which is responsible for issuing JWT tokens in the light-oauth2.
+Unlike JWT for security, the JWT for secure info exchange has a flexible structure to meet the different requirements from a different organization.
 It also removed some of the mandatory fields from the security JWT to make it simpler.

 * Key

-In a fully distributed microservices architecture, there is no way to copy the public key certificate to each service as there is static IP for the services.
+In a fully distributed microservices architecture, there is no way to copy the public key certificate to each service as there is a static IP for the services.
 The only way is for the service to pull the certificate from the OAuth 2.0 provider the first time the service is started or the first time a new rotated key is received by the service.
 The key service provides an API for services to get public key certificates when it is necessary.

 ### Specification